 To get to Hollyburton by public transport you will need to catch a coach to Clarkefield Railway Station (there are coaches replacing trains for parts of October and November).
 Send us an email (email@example.com) with your arrival time and number of people and we will collect you from the train station.

-Gates are open from 5.30pm – 9.30pm on Friday 28 October 2016 unless you are arriving early to assist with set up.
-Enough time to finish work early and head to the festival, grabbing a bite to eat on the way or around the campfire when you arrive.
-First catered meal is breakfast on Saturday morning and the festival kicks off at 6.30am Saturday.
+Gates are open from 4pm – 9.30pm on Friday 3 November 2017 unless you are arriving early to assist with set up.
+Enough time to finish work early and head to the festival, we will have dinner available for you from 6pm-7:30pm.
+Second out of 9 catered meals is breakfast on Saturday mornin and the festival workshops kick off at 6.30am Saturday.

-Gate opens at 6.30am on Saturday, Sunday and Monday for day ticket holders and campers arriving on Saturday morning.
+Gate opens at 6.30am on Saturday, Sunday and Monday for day ticket holders and campers arriving on the day.

 What should I bring?

 - Your own cup, bowl, plate and cutlery and something to carry them in